samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 - After this endpoint, you define your third endpoint.
 This time you define an endpoint that will be activated whenever someone sends a POST HTTP request to your API.
 The goal here is to take the message sent in the `body` of the request to insert a `newQuestion` in your database.

 - Then, you have the last endpoint in your API.
 This endpoint is responsible for inserting answers into a specific question.
-In this case you use a [route parameter](https://expressjs.com/en/guide/routing.html) called `id` to identify in which question you must add the new answer.
+In this case, you use a [route parameter](https://expressjs.com/en/guide/routing.html) called `id` to identify in which question you must add the new answer.

 - Lastly, you call the `listen` function in your Express app to run your backend API.